 2. To be honest

-It’s easy to see that ‘to be honest’ means that the speaker wants to emphasize she isn’t lying, but there’s more to this phrase than just that; we emphasize our honesty with this phrase when we are in situations where we might actually prefer not to be honest, often because we feel a bit embarrassed.
+It’s easy to think that “to be honest” only means the speaker wants to emphasize she isn’t lying.
+But there’s more to this phrase.
+We emphasize our honesty with this phrase when we are in situations where we might actually prefer not to be honest, often because we feel a bit embarrassed.

 Chocolate has such a sweet taste and creamy texture.
 To be honest, it’s my favorite snack!

 Chocolate has such a sweet taste and creamy texture.
-To be honest, I eat chocolate every day.
+To be honest, I eat more chocolate than I should every day.

-The first example is not exactly logical.
-Since most people like chocolate, there’s no reason for the speaker to feel embarrassed that it is her favourite food.
-The second example, however, is more sophisticated: There’s nothing that shows us why the speaker is embarrassed, but she assumes her listener also believes that it’s not particularly healthy to eat chocolate every day.
+The first example suggests the author is honestly trying to say their favourite snack is chocolate.
+The second example, however, is more sophisticated: there’s nothing that shows us why the speaker is embarrassed, but she assumes her listener also believes that it’s not particularly healthy to eat chocolate every day.
 That shared belief supposedly makes her embarrassment reasonable and the use of the phrase more appropriate.

 Like “to be honest”, this phrase emphasizes that you are telling the truth.
 But you need to remember that it also indicates that even though you are talking about something sensitive, you’re willing to speak directly and honestly about it.